dieterich-lab/nmdtxdb/inst/app/www/intro.md

 # NMDtxDB: Data-driven identification and annotation of human NMD target transcripts

-We employ a data-driven approach aimed at novel transcript discovery.
-Our primary objective is to identify isoforms that can activate the Nonsense-Mediated RNA Decay (NMD) machinery that are missing from reference databases and facilitate the access to this resource by a broad audience.
-Currently, the database offers evidence of premature stop codons (PTC) based on transcript structure.
-Accordingly, the feature (gene or transcript) abundances is also present.
-In that sense, NMDtxDB, in its current form, does not aim to replace the reference annotations, but offer an initial infrastructure to collect evidence of NMD activation and further characterize the rules of NDM.
-It's also important to present the resource on an easy-to-use platform, that can replicated by others.
-Thus, we hope this resource is used by a broad audience of researchers.
-This should help researchers to pinpoint relevant features from their genes of interest, its regulatory role in post-transcriptional regulation.
+We use a data-driven approach to discover novel transcripts, focusing on identifying isoforms that are targets of Nonsense-Mediated RNA Decay (NMD) but are missing from reference databases.
+Our goal is to make this resource accessible to a wide audience.
+The database currently provides evidence of premature stop codons (PTC) based on transcript structure and includes feature (gene or transcript) abundances.
+NMDtxDB is not intended to replace reference annotations, but to collect evidence of NMD activation and further understand NMD rules.
+We aim to present this resource on an easy-to-use platform that others can replicate, hoping it will help researchers identify relevant features and understand their regulatory roles in post-transcriptional regulation.

 ## Introduction to NMDtxDB